 Select and load the data to be analyzed [1].
 Input calibrated values for the spring constant, DS or inverse optical lever sensitivity, and probe tip radius, along with an estimate for the Poisson’s ratio of the sample [2].

-Talent loading the data to be analyzed in the software with monitor/screen visible in the frame.
+SCREEN: Talent loading the data to be analyzed in the software with monitor/screen visible in the frame.

 SCREEN: Values for the spring constant, DS, and probe tip radius, along with an estimate for Poisson’s ratio of the sample being entered.